 - Flexibility for a trusted advisor or family member to retain control over a trustee’s investment or distribution decisions so that they can do what is best for the family/beneficiaries

 Essentially, the directed trust splits fiduciary responsibilities, allowing the person who establishes the trust, often referred to as the settlor or grantor, to name his or her own investment advisor to manage the assets, while the trustee is responsible for other aspects of administering the trust.
 In many cases, the business owner-settlor may serve as his or her own investment advisor.
 The trustee can’t be held liable for the investment advisor’s actions unless the trustee engages in willful misconduct related to the investment process.

 This structure is particularly beneficial for business owners who do not wish to divest the business interests held in the trust.
-The directed trust feature provides significant flexibility since it can be added to virtually any type of Delaware trust structure.
+The directed trust feature provides flexibility since it can be added to virtually any type of Delaware trust structure.
 Whether the goal is asset protection or a perpetual trust to save estate taxes, these trusts can be set up with an investment advisor directing the holdings and investment process.

-Wilmington Trust Company operates offices in Delaware only.
 Note that a few states, including Delaware, have special trust advantages that may not be available under the laws of your state of residence, including asset protection trusts and directed trusts.